nico-bachner/md-paper/docs/README.md

 ```

 ### Custom Margins
-You can override the default margins by putting the following in the YAML header:
+LaTeX defines margins that are quite generous by default.
+If you should want to customise the margins, you can override the default as follows:
 ``` YAML
 margins:
     top: 3cm